-Technology Brings Global Environmental Health and Safety (EHS) into the Corporate Mainstream
+Technology Brings Global EHS into the Corporate Mainstream

 The evolution of EHS compliance in the past three decades has now reached a level of importance that has elevated it into one of the most important corporate directives.
 There are three primary reasons for that:

 - With transparency and availability of information across all media channels, most importantly the internet, organizations can no longer afford to delay or conceal activities or events that impact the workplace and environmental safety.

 - New Global Regulations in effect, most notably the GHS standard which unifies chemical hazard labeling and Safety Information in every country, make it easier to implement and monitor processes for safer handling, storage, and disposal of chemicals.

 - Lastly, and perhaps most importantly, corporate management has come to view EHS related budget expenses, specifically in the area of EHS software acquisition and implementation, as an investment that achieves direct cost savings across the organization.
 Cost-savings are achieved not only in the cost of chemical purchasing but also in chemical waste disposal and resource allocation.
 The cost of purchasing a chemical is only a fraction of its total cost.
 The chart below illustrates the total chemical lifecycle cost in an organization.
 This varies from industry-to-industry, but it is a good illustration of costs that are sometimes overlooked when it comes to chemicals.